Luthey-Schulten-Lab/Minecraft_cell_vis/README.md

 ### 2.2 GUI

 Alternatively, users might try out the GUI to import the segmented npys and generate schematics files with GUI.
+Currently, the GUI is only available for Windows and Mac OS.
+And only support segmented data in `npy` and `tiff` format.

 ## 3. [Optional] MC Amulet
 **MC Amulet** is a versatile Minecraft world editor for both **Java** and **Bedrock Editions**.
 It enables users to modify world structures, import/export **schematic files**, and convert worlds between different versions.
 With features like **chunk management**, **NBT editing**, and a **3D visualization tool**, MC Amulet allows precise customization and efficient world editing.
 It’s ideal for transferring builds, optimizing worlds, and managing cross-platform projects.